 Despite the potential to slow the progression and reduce complications of earlier stages of CKD, our health-care system focuses mostly on the advanced stages of the disease (Stages G4 and G5).
 However, the high prevalence of CKD and adverse clinical outcomes underscore the need for health structures and initiatives that increase the prevention, earlier detection, and management of this "silent killer," which is often not symptomatic until kidney failure.
 Combatting this hidden epidemic requires doing so now.
-Though once labeled an "untreatable" disease, public interest in CKD is resurging, and recently generated evidence can help reorient discussions about prevention, early detection, and management.

-The devastating effects of CKD especially manifest in low-income populations, historically underserved groups, and the elderly, highlighting the disease's intricate ties with health equity as well as the social and structural determinants of health.
+Though once labeled an "untreatable" disease, public The devastating effects of CKD especially manifest in low-income populations, historically underserved groups, and the elderly, highlighting the disease's intricate ties with health equity as well as the social and structural determinants of health.